muzny/csci3010-cuboulder/lectures/24_webservers_part1/lec24_webservices.md

 1. What GET endpoints are available in this API? (are there any?)
 2. What POST endpoints are available in this API? (are there any?)
 3. Open a new window in your preferred web browser and navigate to `https://api.darksky.net/forecast/[YOUR KEY HERE]/40.0,-105.263`.
 What does this do?

-4. Now, we'll use the command line tool `curl` to do the same thing. (remember that you can read the man page for curl by typing "man curl"
+Next, we'll use the command line tool `curl` to do the same thing. (remember that you can read the man page for curl by typing "man curl"
 ```
 The basic format for curl is: curl -i -X [GET|POST|DELETE|etc] [address]
 The -i stands for include which includes the HTTP header in the output (helpful)
 The -X stands for request which lets us explicitly say what request we are making (default is GET)
 ```

-    1. What is the curl command to issue a GET request to `https://api.darksky.net/forecast/[YOUR KEY HERE]/40.0,-105.263` ?
+4. What is the curl command to issue a GET request to `https://api.darksky.net/forecast/[YOUR KEY HERE]/40.0,-105.263` ?
-    2. Write down valid curl commands to access the other endpoints from this API.
+5. Write down valid curl commands to access the other endpoints from this API.

 Section 4: Investingating `Simple-Web-Server`
 -----------------------------